fx-giant/chatbot-demo-kit/ReadMe.md

 These instructions will assist you on getting a chat bot system demo kit up and running.
 Its mean for using inconjunction with Giant and dialog flow.

-This guide will not cover atremdes user interface and services, nor cover the basic of dialog.
+This guide will not cover atramedes user interface and services, nor cover the basic of dialog.
 Please refer to their respective guides on it.